 Cheryl: [possessed] Soon all of you will be like me… And then who will lock you up in a cellar [cackles]

-The movie’s most not notorious and talked about scene comes in the form of the merciless rape of Cheryl at the hands of the forest.
-A forest doesn’t have hands but this one may as well have.
-Watching it back recently, I couldn’t believe how explicit it was.
-I’ve seen the movie dozens of times but it’s always new to me, as if I’m experiencing it for the very first time — and Experience is the key word here.
-The whole scene is painstakingly brutal, as if you’re being subjected to the ordeal yourself.
-The movie may be dripping with self-awareness for the most part, but then there are moments like this, the kind that sober you up like a firm smack in the mouth.
+It’s probably a good thing I didn’t venture any further.
+The most notorious and talked about scene comes in the form of Cheryl’s merciless rape at the hands of the film’s sentient forest.
+Watching it back recently, I couldn’t believe how explicit it still was.
+I’ve seen the movie dozens of times but it’s always new to me, as if I’m experiencing it for the very first time, and ‘experience’ is the key word here.
+The whole scene is painstakingly brutal, as if you’re being subjected to the whole protracted ordeal yourself.
+The movie may be dripping with irony and self-awareness for the most part, but then there are moments like this, the kind that sober you up like a firm smack in the mouth.
 The way Cheryl is wrestled into submission is enough to make you shrink with revulsion, and then there’s the final act of penetration.
 Beautifully executed but utterly disturbing.

 Linda: [singing] We’re going to get you.
 We’re going to get you.
 Not another peep.
 Time to go to sleep.

-As an exercise in terror, very few dig their claws into you quite like The Evil Dead.
-Sure, the make-up and effects are a little dated.
-After all, the movie was made on a budget of roughly $350,000 at the turn of the 80s.
-But it grabs you by the throat and never let’s go, Raimi force-feeding us a platter of grue with the perverse delight of a hell-bound minion.
-The way he stalks his cast from behind pillars, an unseen presence lurking on the periphery of damnation, jumping from tracking shot to extreme close-up and in the process transforming the super-animated Bruce Campbell into a bona fide superstar, is nothing short of breathtaking.
-And it’s all executed with such panache: the warped perspectives, the sumptuous framing, the bravery and exuberance to be creative.
+As an exercise in terror, very few dig their claws in like The Evil Dead.
+It grabs you by the throat and never lets go, Raimi force-feeding a platter of diabolical violence with the perverse delight of a hell-bound minion.
+The way he stalks his cast from behind pillars, an unseen presence lurking on the periphery of damnation, jumping from tracking shot to extreme close-up, and in the process transforming the super-animated Bruce Campbell into a bona fide superstar, is nothing short of breathtaking.
+And it’s all executed with such boldness, bravery and panache.
 Raimi grows in confidence as the evil does, because he and the evil are one and the same.

 All of this leads to an astonishingly assured finale for a novice director.
-It is gleeful and grating in equal measures, playing the nervous system like a rusty cello.
-The wonderland Raimi and editor Edna Ruth Paul create through frenetic cuts and skewed perspectives culminates in a blistering crescendo.
-Not only do you feel repulsed by its gore-laden assault, you find yourself wanting to gorge on it like a zombie incredulously chomping on your very first brain.
+The nefarious wonderland Raimi and editor Edna Ruth Paul create through frenetic cuts and skewed perspectives culminates in a blistering crescendo.
+Not only do you feel repulsed by the film’s gore-laden assault, you find yourself gorging on it like a zombie incredulously chomping on your very first brain.
 ‘Video nasties’ have garnered a reputation for being mostly cheap affairs that are worthless beneath their exploitative embellishments, but The Evil Dead isn’t one of them.
 In the realms of low-budget cinema it is a near-flawless outing; a worthy affront to anyone who considers themselves above this kind of thing.
 There is value to be found everywhere, and The Evil Dead is a grungy diamond buried deep in the recesses of censorship ignominy.
 I love its history, its sense of anarchy, the way in which it sheds the ‘video nasty’ stigma.
-It rose through a pile of low-budget garbage and planted a flag for independent filmmakers.
+It rose through a pile of mediocre garbage and planted a flag for independent filmmakers.
 It is rebel filmmaking at its very finest.